 Anybody can detect counterfeit U.S. coins using five simple, inexpensive tools.
 In this article, I explain what these tools are and how to use them to protect yourself against fake coins and counterfeits.

 Although these tools and methods described below can detect counterfeit coins, but also you must realize that you cannot identify all fake coins by these methods.
 In other words, some counterfeit coins are so well made that they will avoid detection by the means listed here.
-If you are buying a rare coin that involves a significant amount of money, your best bet is to buy the coin in a certified holder from a third party grading service.
-This way you can be assured that the coin you bought is genuine and accurately graded.
+If you are buying a rare coin that involves a significant amount of money, your best bet is to buy the coin in a certified holder from a third-party grading service.
+This way, you can be assured that the coin you purchased is genuine and accurately graded.

 01 of 05